LERM0/lermo-sln/README.md

 # Lermo: Social Learning Network

 Lermo is a social platform for education that aims to create a vibrant learning community.
-It combines the concepts of popular social media platforms like Facebook and communication tools like Discord to provide an interactive and collaborative learning experience.
+It combines the concepts of social media platforms and communication tools to provide an interactive and collaborative learning experience.

 # Features